 Most orthodontists recommend mouth guards for a variety of sports.
 They can help protect your braces from being damaged during a sport, especially if you play a contact sport or participate in sports that are likely to cause injury.

 Orthodontic treatment can be very beneficial, but it requires some effort on your part.
-By following these orthodontic tips, you’ll be able to get the most out of your braces.
+By following these orthodontic tips, you’ll be able to cut down on the time you need to wear your braces.
 Looking for orthodontists to help improve your smile?
-Call us today to schedule a consultation.
+Call us today to schedule a free orthodontic consultation.